Paul Theroux’s New Novel Offers a Helping of New England with a Touch of Terror

 PT: I really have no advice to give about buying gemstones.
 I have bought rubies in Burma and Thailand, and amethysts in Zambia, and tanzanites in South Africa.
 I bought them because they looked pretty — yes, I was probably overcharged, but they still look pretty.

 SS: What did you do to prepare for writing this?
-What inspires you to try other genres, reinventing them as you do?
+Beyond travel writing, what inspires you to try other genres, reinventing them as you do?

 SS: Do you regard travel as a mission?